M-delRio/Directory-Explorer-Backend/docs/api.md

 }
 ```

-This path will be joined to the server's home directory to form an absolute.
-Valid paths include the home directory  itself (by submitting an empty string) and any descendant folders of the home directory.
+This path will be joined to the server's home directory to form an absolute path.
+Valid paths include the home directory  itself (by submitting an empty string or `./`) and any descendant folders of the home directory.
 Parent folders of the server's home directory are not accessible (requests with `..` used in any part of the path to move up a directory will be rejected).

 #### Response body - Success
 ```json